RCA 1802: Graphics

 In early 1802-based microcomputers, the companion graphics Video Display Controller chip, RCA CDP1861 (for the NTSC video format, CDP1864 variant for PAL), used the built-in DMA controller to display black and white bitmapped graphics on standard TV screens at up to 64 pixels horizontally by 128 pixels vertically.
 The 1861 was also known as the Pixie graphics system.

 Although the faster versions of 1802 could operate at 4-5 MHz (at 5 V; it was faster (6.4 MHz) at 10 V), it was usually operated at 3.58 MHz, divided by 2 (1.79 MHz) to suit the requirements of the 1861 chip, which gave a speed of a little over 100,000 instructions per second, though some ran at other speeds such as the ~2.8 MHz of the Comx or 5 MHz of the Pecom.
 The COSMAC VIP, which integrated the video chip with the processor as a single purpose-built computer (rather than as an add-on to a hobbyist kit), notably ran the 1802 much slower, synchronising it exactly with the 1861 - at a non-standard 1.76064 MHz, as recommended in the Pixie's spec sheet reference design.
 (Note: However, given the age of the machine, this may be due to the higher speed grades not having yet been developed, meaning the processor was only rated for a maximum of 3.2, or possibly even just 2.5 MHz.
 Although it is an extreme case, the machine wouldn't be alone in running a CPU well below its rated speed in order to save cost and complexity in the timing system, and simply running at 3.52 MHz would have represented a risky 10%, or even an unsustainably extreme 41% overclock.)

 The CDP1862 Color Generator Circuit IC, an 1861 companion chip, could be used to generate color graphics.
 Some computer systems, like the Pecom 64 or the Telmac TMC-600, used the VIS (Video Interface System), consisting of the CDP1869 and CDP1870 companion ICs, for distinctly higher resolution color graphics, comparable to other 8-bit systems of the 1980s.

-Code samples
+Code sample

-This small code example tests the Event Flag (EF) pins.
-To test pins one through four, change B4 to B2, which tests EF2 pin.